nsabiyera/Oak/Readme.md

 Here is a conversation between a new hire and his teammate:

 New Ninja:<br/>
-Hey, how I'm new to the dev team how do I get started?<br/>
+Hey, I'm new to the dev team, how do I get started?<br/>

 Other Ninjas:<br/>
 It's easy, you've got ruby, .Net, SqlExpress and IISExpress on your computer right?<br/>